 As with most other situations, clear and effective communication will become your best ally.

-It gives you insights for potential poses and venues needed for the shot and positions you as a professional.
+It gives you insights into potential poses and venues needed for the shot and positions you as a professional.

 Don’t forget to make sure that both parties are on the same page!